Title: Marilyn Invitation (Castelli Graphics)

 Medium: Screenprint on Lenox Museum Board

 Size: 7″ x 7″

-Details: Edition of 250 numbered in Roman numerals, signed and numbered in black felt tipped marker.
+Details: Signed in black felt tipped marker.
 Printed by Castelli Graphics, New York.
 Castelli Graphics, New York.

 Marilyn Invitation (Castelli Graphics)

 Marilyn Invitation (Castelli Graphics) is a miniature version of Andy Warhol’s Marilyn (FS II.30) and was created as an announcement for the exhibition Andy Warhol: A Print Retrospective 1963-1981 on display from November 21 to December 22, 1981 at Castelli Gallery in New York.
 Along with his pop art images of Brillo boxes and Campbell’s soup cans, Warhol created celebrity portraits of famous icons such as Marilyn Monroe and Jane Fonda.
 Originally printed in the early 1960s, Marilyn became the quintessential pop icon in the Pop Art Movement and for Andy Warhol.

 Marilyn Invitation (Castelli Graphics) as Part of Andy Warhol’s Larger Body of Work